Effective Date: 12 July, 2023

 Suppliers or partners who manufacture any aspect of our products (including components and parts) containing tin, tantalum, tungsten or gold, shall have a detailed policy or procedure in place to ensure that the products manufactured, do not directly or indirectly finance or benefit armed groups, that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo, or an adjoining country.

-These same suppliers shall maintain a Conflict Mineral Policy outlining their legal compliance, measures for implementation and commitment to responsible sourcing.
-This includes due diligence on the source and chain of custody of all related minerals.
+These same suppliers shall maintain a policy outlining their legal compliance measures for implementation and commitment to responsible sourcing.
+This includes due diligence on the source and chain of custody of all minerals.
 These documents shall be kept and made available for HMD to view upon request for a period of 5 years.

 3.8 Confidential Reporting and Non-Retaliation

-Our Supplier shall maintain programs that ensure their employees and suppliers have access to confidential and anonymous reporting channels, as well as protection in place for acts of whistleblowing.
-Our supplier shall have in place a clear, visible and communicated process for anyone working at their facility to be able to raise concerns without fear of retaliation.
+Our suppliers shall maintain programs that ensure their employees, suppliers, and other stakeholders have access to confidential and anonymous reporting channels, as well as protection in place for acts of whistleblowing.
+Our suppliers shall have in place a clear, visible and communicated process for anyone to be able to raise concerns without fear of retaliation.
+Our suppliers shall consult potential or actual users of the reporting channels on the design, implementation or performance of their channel/mechanism.

 At HMD we believe that everyone in our supply chain deserves respect, fair treatment and equal rights.
 Our suppliers create jobs all over the world and we expect them to commit to making those jobs have a positive impact on their lives.
 This is true for all workers from direct to indirect, permanent and temporary workers as well as students and migrant workers or any other type of worker.
 We refer to all types of workers as simply “employees” or “workers” in this document.